 Certificate subject and issuer fields are populated with X.500 Distinguished Names composed of standard attribute types such as those defined in RFC 5280.
-Refer to table below for name forms.
+Refer to Table 17 below for name forms.

-Names Form for CAs
+Table 17: Name Form for CAs

-Subject Identifier type: with data content of: Indicates: CountryName (C) Optional Root CA = The letters "US" Sub CA = A two-letter code Root CA and that the Root Certificate is managed by a CA operated in the United States.
-Sub CA and the two letter country code indicating the country of operation for IdenTrust branded sub CAs, or the country of Subscribing Organization for Participant CAs.
-OrganizationName (O) Root CA = The word "IdenTrust" Root CA and that the Root CA is owned and operated by IdenTrust.
-Sub CA = The word "IdenTrust" Sub CA and that the Sub CA is owned and operated by IdenTrust.
-CommonName (CN) Root CA = The words "IdenTrust Global Common Root CA [x] " Root CA and that the name of the Root CA followed by a number starting in one (1) and progressively increasing with each new instance of the Root Certificate Sub CA = The word "IGC CA [x] ", or in the case of a Subscribing Organization sponsored Sub CA, the words [Customer] CA [x] .
+Subject Identifier type: With data content of: Indicates: countryName (c) Root CA = The letters "US" Sub CA = A two-letter code Optional Root CA and that the Root Certificate is managed by a CA operated in the United States.
+Sub CA and the two letter country code indicating the country of operation for IdenTrust branded sub CAs, or the country of Subscribing Organization for Participant CAs. organizationName (o) Root CA = The word "IdenTrust" Sub CA = The word "IdenTrust" Root CA and that the Root CA is owned and operated by IdenTrust.
+Sub CA and that the Sub CA is owned and operated by IdenTrust.

+Subject Identifier type: With data content of: Indicates: commonName (cn) Root CA = The words "IdenTrust Global Common Root CA [x] 22 " Root CA and that the name of the Root CA followed by a number starting in one (1) and progressively increasing with each new instance of the Root Certificate Sub CA = The word "IGC CA [x] 23 ", or in the case of a Subscribing Organization sponsored Sub CA, the words [Customer] CA [x] 24 .
 Sub CA and the name of the subCA.
 A number could be appended to indicate the instance of the Sub CA.

-Name Forms for End Entity Certificates
+Table 18: Name Form for End Entity Certificates